jacoborus/weak-emitter/README.md

 <a name="emitter-once-api"></a>
 ### once(key, handler)

-Same as `on`, but `listener` will be triggered just once, then it will be removed.
+Same as `on`, but `handler` will be triggered just once, then it will be removed.

 ```js
 const key = {}